Elkoumy/amun/README.md

 Amun is a framework that leverage recently developed Privacy-Enhancing Technologies (PETs) to help organizations publish anonymized process models.
 Amun uses a mathematically proven privacy model to balance the risk correlated with publishing process models and the utility after anonymization.
+It uses an ε-differential-privacy mechanism to anonymize event logs.
+It provides a mathematical approach to calculate the value of ε that represents the amount of noise injected a process mining model that optimizes the risk and utility measures.
 Amun keeps all the traces and all the activities of a DFG.
 An emperical evaluation of Amun using 13 real-world event logs could be found our recent [paper](addlinkhere).
 ### Prerequisite